Homestuck126/sdk_doc_edited/README.md

 - Display Raw Data offered by SPO Server.
 - Display audit status of Raw Data and Etherscan(Ethereum Blockchain Browser) link.
-- Receive Proof：Users can search based on Index Value Key and time interval on interface.
-Dashboard will ask SPO Server for ITM proof token.
+- Users can search based on Index Value Key and time interval on interface.
+Dashboard will then ask SPO Server for ITM proof for the corresponding Index Value Key and time interval.

-- If developers would like to show clearance records on ITM publish version of Dashboard, CMD must contain `deviceId` and `timestamp` fields.
+- If developers would like to show clearance records on the ITM publish version of Dashboard, CMD must contain `deviceId` and `timestamp` fields.

 ### Verification Server

-- Provide users who are not intergrating [Verification Program](https://github.com/itrustmachines/spo-verification-program) with a public online Verification Server, which include Proof Verification, Raw Data Verification, the Recovery Key and Attester wallet Address.
+- Provide users who are not intergrating [Verification Program](https://github.com/itrustmachines/spo-verification-program) with a public online Verification Server, which include Blockchain Verification, single File Verification, and Attester wallet Address.
 - Verification Server URL : https://verification.itrustmachines.com/

 - If developers would like to use original file verification function in public [Verification Server](https://verification.itrustmachines.com/) provided by ITM, CMD must add `fileName` and `fileHash` fields.